Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Cross ratios

 Let $(x,y)\in \Ftm\times\Ftim$ be such that $x\op y$.
 Then by the above proposition $(x|y)_{o,\xi} =\frac{1}{2}b_{x_{\xi}}(o,\rho_{c_x,c_y}(o))\leq d(o,\rho_{c_x,c_y}(o))$, i.e. $(x|y)_{o,\xi}< \infty$. \end{proof}

-\begin{Remark} The above corollary implies that $\Af$ is the maximal domain of definition for $\cro_{o,\xi}$.
-As mentioned, in case of a symmetric space $X$, the set $\Af$ is an open and dense subset of $(\Ftm(X)\times \Ftim(X))^2$, i.e. the cross ratio is generically defined. \end{Remark}
+The above corollary implies that $\Af$ is the maximal domain of definition for $\cro_{o,\xi}$.
+As mentioned, in case of a symmetric space $X$ is the set $\Af$ an open and dense subset of $(\Ftm(X)\times \Ftim(X))^2$, i.e. the cross ratio is generically defined.

 \bp Let $o,\hat{o}\in M$, $(x,y)\in \Ftm\times \Ftim$ and $\xi\in\tm$.
-Then
+Then $(x|y)_{o,\xi}=(x|y)_{\hat{o},\xi}+\frac{1}{2}b_{x_{\xi}}(o,\hat{o})+\frac{1}{2}b_{y_{\iota\xi}}(o,\hat{o}).$ \ep